 AL6XN is a seawater resistant high nickel content alloy, which is also resistant to corrosive materials and acids.
 It’s high nitrogen content further helps AL6XN to be resistant to pitting, further, similar to Hastelloy, it is also very strong, another effect of the high nitrogen content.
 As a result of its high strength and corrosion resistance properties, AL6XN can be a better material to use than a more traditional Duplex alloy in specific scenarios, despite being less cost effective.

 Orbital Fabrications has over 30 years’ experience in orbital welding services, and is an industry expert in stainless steel TIG welding.
 Our experienced team can weld high nickel content alloys to fabricate components for the aerospace, pharmaceutical and oil & gas industries.
 We are committed to continuous investment in specialist equipment and innovative machinery that enables us to manufacture high quality modules and complete system builds using stainless steel and high nickel alloys for one off fabrication, prototyping, and batch work through to continuous manufacturing volume production.
 Orbital Fabrications is an expert in TIG Welding for a variety of customers including those from the aerospace, pharmaceutical and oil & gas industries.

-We are specialised welding experts, and we have many years’ experience in orbital TIG welding, hand TIG welding, turntable TIG welding and lathe TIG welding.
+We are specialised welding experts, and we have many years’ experience in orbital welding, hand TIG welding, turntable TIG welding and lathe TIG welding.